Interface Definitions - C++

 /**

-* @brief get all devices in the tsfile
+* @brief Gets all devices in the TsFile for a specified table.

 *